Approach

 When appropriate, deliverables may include:

-Work is typically organized using widely adopted tools such as GitHub, modern hosting platforms, and standard documentation formats so technical teams can continue easily.
+Work is organized using widely adopted tools — GitHub, modern hosting, standard documentation formats — so technical teams can continue without depending on me.

-If a prototype remains active after the engagement, it is typically transferred into stakeholder-owned infrastructure.
+If a prototype remains active after the engagement, it is transferred into stakeholder-owned infrastructure.

 The goal is clarity and momentum, not ownership.